-In terms of interventions, the vast majority of policy documentation targeting children’s engagement in PA not only emanates from an adult perspective but focuses on the place of ‘sport’, and is based on the imposition of beliefs about activity rather than an understanding of what is most likely to be valued by children.
-There is arguably a gap in knowledge of the child’s subjective experience of physical activity, and a need to gain an understanding of this if we are to effectively encourage active lifestyles.
-This would be consistent with earlier calls for positive representations of the value of PA(Bailey, Hillman, Arent, & Petitpas, 2012).
+In terms of interventions, the vast majority of policy documentation targeting children’s engagement in physical activity (PA), not only emanates from an adult perspective but focuses on the place of ‘sport’, and is based on the imposition of beliefs about activity rather than an understanding of what is most likely to be valued by children.
+There is arguably a gap in our knowledge of the child’s subjective experience of and a need to gain an understanding of this if we are to effectively encourage active lifestyles.
+This would be consistent with earlier calls for positive representations of the value of PA (Bailey et.al, 2012).

 There have been a number of suggestions that children’s engagement in physical activity may be purposefully analysed through the application of theories of social engagement (Everley & Macfadyen, 2015), and in particular, the role that concepts such as social capital might play in encouraging participation.
 As social capital has been positively linked to health and weight status in adults, (Bot, Mackenbach, Nijpels, & Lakerveld, 2016) it may be that such an association exists for children or, has the potential to be exploited by children in terms of health behaviours.
 Drawing on Bourdieu’s theories concerning the generation of forms of capital(Bourdieu, 1989, 2013) as tangible and intangible ‘goods’ for exchange (Field, 2017) and the application of power in specific fields, this paper asks the question of how physical activity (PA) is experienced, what children value in it and whether interrelationships between actors affecting this might be positively exploited to support PA.
 Where PA is considered culturally valuable, it is also socially appropriate and normative (Green, Smith, & Roberts, 2005).
 In particular, the aims of the study were to investigate: